einfachiota/rust-learning-group/guide/learning-outcomes.md

 Find a good resource on any topics below, or want to add?
 Share the love and contribute by turning a topic into a URL link.
 Don't forget to make a PR!

+Good resources are/have:
+- Videos or Articles
+- Clear & Concise instructions and explanations
+- Topic coverage: Mutually Exclusive, Collectively Exhaustive

 ### Introduction

-- Installing and configuring Rust.
+- Installing and configuring Rust. <a href="https://www.youtube.com/watch?v=sttBlIG9Tbo" target="_blank">[ MacOS ]</a>[ Windows ][ Ubuntu ]
 - Configuring Rust with your IDE.
 - Setting up Cargo, the Rust package manager.